World Baseball Classic: 2023: "Baseball's already won"

-In January 2020, MLB announced the 2021 WBC would expand the field to 20 teams.
-The additional four participants will be determined through qualifying tournaments, which were originally planned to take place in March 2020.
-However, on March 12, 2020, Major League Baseball announced that the 2021 edition would be postponed due to the COVID-19 pandemic.
+In January 2020, MLB announced that the 2021 WBC would be expanded to 20 teams.
+The additional four participants would be determined through qualifying tournaments, which were originally planned to take place in March 2020.
+However, on March 12, 2020, Major League Baseball announced that the 2021 tournament would be postponed due to the COVID-19 pandemic.

-The CBA from the 2021–22 Major League Baseball lockout indicated that the WBC will return in 2023.
-Qualification for the tournament concluded on October 5, 2022, with Nicaragua claiming the final place in a victory against Brazil.
-The competition is running from March 8-21, 2023.
+The collective bargaining agreement (CBA) from the 2021–22 Major League Baseball lockout planned for the next World Baseball Classic to be held in 2023.
+Qualification for the tournament concluded on October 5, 2022, with Nicaragua claiming the final berth in a victory against Brazil.
+The competition took place from March 8, 2023, to March 21, 2023.